agardnerIT/site/_posts/2020/2020-01-10-canary-releases-istio.md

 ## Services
 The pods are running and Istio has been injected (proven by the `2/2` shown above).

-Now we will create two services for each version.
+Now we will create a service for each version.
 Save and apply these YAML files:

 **web-v1-service.yaml**